szeba99/TranslateByVoice/README.md

 # TranslateByVoice

-Step one - Press the hotkey
+- Step one - Press the hotkey
-Step two - Read the foreign text you don't understand Step three - Wait a bit
+- Step two - Read the foreign text (via microphone) you don't understand
+- Step three - Wait a bit
-Step four - Listen to the translation
+- Step four - Listen to the translation

 # Configuring